Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 Linux Protection Needs an Urgent Upgrade

-Linux Penguin on chess boardLightweight, autonomous, and able to stop fileless attacks and protect out-of-patch Linux servers, Morphisec Knight for Linux is a zero-trust security solution custom-made for Linux servers.
-Unique in the market, Morphisec Knight leverages a patented technology called Moving Target Defense (MTD).
+Linux Penguin on chess boardLightweight, autonomous, and able to stop fileless attacks and protect out-of-patch Linux servers, Morphisec is a zero-trust security solution custom-made for Linux servers.
+Unique in the market, Morphisec leverages a patented technology called Moving Target Defense (MTD).

 All this means no threat—even a fileless attack—can find its mark and compromise a protected server.
 And critically for resource-constrained systems, Morphisec uses a lightweight agent that uses less than one percent of CPU or memory.
 Real-time Linux protection happens without compromising server performance or requiring shutdowns or reboots, ensuring non-disruptive attack prevention.